kishanlalchoudhary/UsabilityHub-Clone/README.md

-# UsabilityHub Clone
+# UsabilityHub

-This mini project is a clone of UsabilityHub's landing page, created to explore the AOS library for JavaScript animations and to revise HTML and CSS fundamentals.
+Landing page designed to explore the AOS library for JavaScript animations and to revise HTML and CSS fundamentals.

 ## Features